-- (i) to elect three members of the board of directors of the Company to serve until the 2022 annual meeting of shareholders and until their successors are duly elected and qualified; - (ii) to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019; - (iii) to approve a proposal to amend the Company's existing charter to include a provision that would limit the transferability of shares of the Company's common stock in the 365-day period following a listing of the Company's common stock on a national securities exchange; and - (iv) to transact such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.
+- (i) to elect two members of the board of directors of the Company (the "Board") to serve until the 2023 annual meeting of shareholders and until their successors are duly elected and qualified; - (ii) to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; - (iii) to approve a proposal to allow the Company to increase its leverage by approving the application to the Company of a minimum asset coverage ratio of 150%, pursuant to Section 61(a)(2) of the Investment Company Act of 1940, as amended, to become effective the date after the Annual Meeting, which would permit the Company to double the maximum amount of leverage that it is currently permitted to incur; and - (iv) to transact such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.

-The Company's board of directors unanimously recommends that you vote FOR each of the proposals to be considered and voted on at the Annual Meeting.
+The Company's Board unanimously recommends that you vote FOR each of the proposals to be considered and voted on at the Annual Meeting.

 The Company has elected to provide access to its proxy materials to certain of its shareholders over the internet under the U.S. Securities and Exchange Commission's "notice and access" rules.
-On or about March 14, 2019, the Company intends to mail to most of its shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access the proxy statement and annual report on Form 10-K for the year ended December 31, 2018 (the "Annual Report"), and how to submit proxies over the internet.
+On or about April 20, 2020, the Company intends to mail to most of its shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access the proxy statement and annual report on Form 10-K for the year ended December 31, 2019 (the "Annual Report"), and how to submit proxies over the internet.
 All other shareholders will receive a copy of the proxy statement and Annual Report by mail.
 The Notice of Internet Availability of Proxy Materials also contains instructions on how you can elect to receive a printed copy of the proxy statement and Annual Report.
 The Company believes that providing its proxy materials over the internet will expedite shareholders' receipt of proxy materials, lower the costs associated with the Annual Meeting and conserve resources.